Troubleshooting hybrid Azure Active Directory joined down-level devices

 A misconfigured AD FS or Azure AD or Network issues

-It could be that multi-factor authentication (MFA) is enabled/configured for the user and WIAORMUTLIAUTHN is not configured at the AD FS server.
+- It could be that multi-factor authentication (MFA) is enabled/configured for the user and WIAORMULTIAUTHN is not configured at the AD FS server.

-Autoworkplace.exe requires the client to have direct line of sight from the client to the orgnanization's on-premises AD domain controller, which means that hybrid Azure AD join succeeds only when the client is connected to organization's intranet.
+- Autoworkplace.exe requires the client to have direct line of sight from the client to the organization's on-premises AD domain controller, which means that hybrid Azure AD join succeeds only when the client is connected to organization's intranet.

 https://aadg.windows.net.nsatc.netare not present on the device's IE intranet settings, and Allow updates to status bar via script is not enabled for the Intranet zone.

 You are not signed on as a domain user

 There are a few different reasons why this can occur: